lovelinuxalot/terraform_azure_ansible/README.md

 # terraform_azure_ansible
-Deploy azure with terraform and ansible for RabbitMQcluster -
+Deploy azure virtual machine with terraform and ansible for RabbitMQcluster application server -